nretnilkram/hubot-cah/README.md

-# hubot-thank-you
+# hubot-cah

-A hubot script that accepts your thanks
+A hubot script that plays a limited version of cards against humanity

 See [`src/cah.coffee`](src/cah.coffee) for full documentation.